Menopause Joint Pain & MSM: Causes and Treatment

 As with other menopause symptoms, there are steps you can take that make things better.
 Understanding what may be causing joint pain and discovering what you can do about it can help a lot.
 You deserve to enjoy your life, and pain doesn’t need to be part of it.

-What Causes Menopausal Joint Pain?
+What Causes Menopausal Joint Pain and Musculoskeletal Syndrome?

 Joint pain is a little more involved than some of menopause’s other hormonal changes, however, so it’s important to understand exactly how lowered estrogen affects your joint health.

-The Role of Estrogen
+The Role of Estrogen in Maintaining Joint Flexibility and Health

 What Does Menopause Joint Pain Feel Like?
+Common Symptoms and Sensations

 The severity and type of joint pain can vary for everyone.
 Some women may experience stiffness or tightness in their joints during physical activity, but it’s also possible for there to be a dull aching during moments of rest.
 Other women feel a burning sensation and occasional shooting pains.